tauri-apps/tauri/ARCHITECTURE.md

 ## What Tauri is NOT
 - Tauri is not a lightweight kernel wrapper...instead it directly uses WRY and TAO to do the heavy-lifting in making system calls to the OS.
-- Tauri is not a VM or virtualized environment...instead it is an application toolkit that allows making Webview native OS applications.
+- Tauri is not a VM or virtualized environment...instead it is an application toolkit that allows making Webview OS applications.

 ## Major Components
 The following section briefly describes the roles of the various parts of Tauri.